BrianChevalier/matrix-compare/README.md

 # Matrix Compare

-A comparison of different languages and to do common linear algebraic operations between them.
+A comparison of different languages/libraries and how to translate common linear algebraic operations between them.
 Inspired by [Numpy for MATLAB users](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html).
 Visual site available [here](https://brianchevalier.github.io/matrix-compare/).
 Pull requests welcome!

 ## Development

     make dev

-Each example is stored under `src/matrix_compare/examples.cljs` in a list of maps, where each maps looks like the following:
+Each example is stored under `src/matrix_compare/examples.cljs` in a list of maps, where each map looks like the following:

 ```
 {:description "Create a new array"     ; description of the example